jqbrandon2/Algorithm-Sort/README.md

-#Algorithm Sort
+# Algorithm-Sort
-My implementation of a sort for my Algorithms class.
+My implementation of a quick sort for my Algorithms class.